 Why go?
 Dig into a humongous Japanese brunch here on the weekend.
 It’s a baikingu (buffet) set up, so…yeah.

 What is it?
 The true definition of a hidden gem.
-You’d never guess some of the tastiest Japanese food in the city was hiding in a nondescript building in Miami’s chill Upper Eastside.
-But chef Shuji Hiyakawa has found a way to balance elegance with relaxation is his peaceful little restaurant.
-The go-to order here is one of the fresh-as-can-be chirashi bowls.
+Chef Shuji Hiyakawa has been quietly serving some of the city’s best Japanese food in a nondescript building in Miami’s chill Upper Eastside and—now—inside Time Out Market Miami.
+The go-to order here is one of the fresh-as-can-be chirashizushi bowls.

 Why go?
 To dig into the titular Wabi Sabi bowl.
 The generous portion of tuna, salmon, lump crab, tobiko, cucumber avocado, seaweed and shiitake mushroom is pure magic.

 What is it?
 The original Azabu earned itself one of those fancy Michelin stars for its stunning service and delicious food.
 The Miami location, tucked away on Ocean Drive, inherited many of its sister restaurant’s best qualities.
 The three-page menu guides you from starters on through cold seafood dishes, robata protein, sushi and more.
 It is a fine dining experience insanely rare on Ocean Drive.

 Why go?
 The dining room is nice and all but you’ve got to wiggle your way into Azabu’s hidden omakase room, the Den, for a stunning tasting.

 What is it?
 Stephen Starr’s crown jewel inside Bal Harbour Shops draws a spectrum of diners, from lunching ladies and celebrities (Makoto is a regular Kardashian hang) to local folk with a taste—and budget—for upscale Japanese fare.